rrquizon1/Object_Detection_Quizon/README.md

 ## Inference and Evaluation

-To test the model please run Video_Capture_object_detect.py Modify this line with the location or file name of the model to be loaded
+To test the model please run Video_Capture_object_detect.py Modify this line with the location and file name of the model to be loaded

 ```
 checkpoint = torch.load('Final_Model.pth')